List of flags of the districts of Warsaw: Białołęka

 The flag of the Białołęka is divided horizontally into three stripes of the same width.
 They are, from top to bottom, light green, yellow, and red.
 The flag colours are inspired by the district coat of arms.
 The green colour symbolizes hope, happiness, and honour, yellow (golden) colour, nobleness, kindness, and intelligence, and the red colour, the bravery, and valor.
 The aspect ratio of the flag proportions, of its height to width, is 5:8.
-Despite that, the district also uses the flag wit the proportions of around 15:28.
+Despite that, the district also uses the flag with proportions of around 15:28.
 The flag was adopted on 28 April 1995 as the symbol of Gmina Warsaw-Białołęka, which was replaced by the district of Białołęka on 27 October 2002.
 Białołęka continues to use the flag to the present day.

-Rembertów

-The flag of the Rembertów is divided into four fields, that were of red and yellow colour, placed in the checkboard pattern.
-They are placed in two horizontal rows, with the fields on the left having the width of 1/3 of the flag width.
-The top left, and bottom right fields are yellow, while the top right, and bottom left fields, red.
-The colours are based on the yellow and red flag of Warsaw.
-In coat of arms and flag of Rembertów, the yellow colour symbolizes the sands of the dessert near Warsaw, and red symbolizes the blood of people who fought in Rembertów during World War II.
-The aspect ratio of the flag proportion of its height to its width, is 2:3 (1:1.5).
-The flag was established on 7 February 1996, as the symbol of Gmina Warsaw-Rembertów, which on 27 October 2002, was replaced by the district of Rembertów, which continues to use the flag present day.

 Ursynów

 The flag of Ursynów is a divided into three horizontal stripes, that were, from the top to bottom, navy blue, yellow, and red.
 The yellow and red stripes reference the flag of Warsaw, while meaning behind the blue stripe is unknown.
-The aspect ratio of flag propotions, of its height to its width, is described in the establishing resolution as 100:99, although in practice, such proportions are not used.
+The aspect ratio of flag proportions, of its height to its width, is described in the establishing resolution as 100:99, although in practice, such proportions are not used.
 Instead, the flag is usually given a shape of a wider rectangle, with the proportions of 5:8.
 The proportion of the stripes to each other are described as equal 26:7:7, however, those proportion also remain unused in practice.
 Instead, the flag is usually presented with the blue stripe two times bigger than the remaining two stripes, with the proportion equal 2:1:1.
 The flag was adopted on 14 February 1995, as the symbol of Gmina Warsaw-Ursynów, which on 27 October 2002, was replaced by the district of Ursynów, which continues to use the flag present day.